The False Faces: Plot

-During World War I, Michael Lanyard, a professional thief known as "The Lone Wolf" (Henry B. Walthall), is assigned to cross No-Man's-Land to steal a cylinder with important information from behind the German lines and bring it to Allied Intelligence headquarters on the British side.
+During World War I, Michael Lanyard, a professional thief known as "The Lone Wolf", is assigned to cross No-Man's-Land to steal a cylinder with important information from behind the German lines and bring it to Allied Intelligence headquarters on the British side.
 Once there, the British Captain Osbourne sends him on a mission to the United States, crossing the Atlantic by ship.
-However, German agents are out to stop him, headed by the dreaded Karl Eckstrom (Lon Chaney), the man who was responsible for murdering Lanyard's sister and her family.
+However, German agents are out to stop him, headed by the dreaded Karl Eckstrom, the man who was responsible for murdering Lanyard's sister and her family.

 On the boat, Lanyard meets Cecilia Brooke who gives him a secret message.
 Eckstrom is able to signal a German submarine in the area and causes the ship to be torpedoed.
 Lanyard is thrown overboard and picked up by the crew of the German sub, but he fools them by posing as Eckstrom.
 He is able to destroy the sub as it nears Martha's Vineyard, and heads for New York City.
 He discovers the Germans have kidnapped Cecilia and are holding her in a secret headquarters there.
 Lanyard breaks in and fights Eckstrom to rescue Cecilia, tricking Eckstrom's own men into shooting him in a hail of bullets.
 He then exposes the German spy ring to the police and completes his secret mission.